fluxcd/flux/site/faq.md

 it a bit hard to figure out how/where to undo the change (cf [flux#1211](https://github.com/weaveworks/flux/issues/1211)).

-The full story is this: flux looks at the files and the running resources when deciding whether what to apply.
+The full story is this: Flux looks at the files and the running resources when deciding whether what to apply.
 But it gets the running resources by exporting them from the cluster, and that only returns the kinds of resource mentioned above.
 So,